 Types of Exams

-Case Study Exams: These are different from most traditional types of exam; They present students with a practical problem that must be solved by applying knowledge from the course material.
+- Case Study Exams: These are different from most traditional types of the exam; They present students with a practical problem that must be solved by applying knowledge from the course material.

 Open Book Exams

 We will now look at one type of exam in more detail: the Open Book exam.
 These exams are different from most traditional types of exams because they allow students to bring a coursebook and/or their course notes with them to the exam.